forcedotcom/SalesforceCanvasFrameworkSDK/README.md

       Re-enter new password:

-### How to Run Canvas locally
+### How to run canvas locally

-Again, if running and testing locally, this will start your java web server.
+If you're running and testing locally, this will start your Java Web server.

     sh target/bin/webapp

 ### Canvas URL

-    If you are running locally
+    If you're running locally
     https://localhost:8443/examples/hello-world.jsp

-    Or if you are running on Heroku https://<your-heroku-app>.herokuapp.com/examples/hello-world.jsp
+    Or if you're running on Heroku
+    https://<your-heroku-app>.herokuapp.com/examples/hello-world.jsp

-### Canvas Callback URLs
+### Canvas callback URLs

-    If you are running locally
+    If you're running locally
     https://localhost:8443/sdk/callback.html

-    Or if you are running on Heroku https://<your-heroku-app>.herokuapp.com/sdk/callback.html
+    Or if you're running on Heroku
+    https://<your-heroku-app>.herokuapp.com/sdk/callback.html

 ### How to push new changes to heroku

-To commit your changes into your local git repository and push those changes to Heroku, you can do the following.
-(Note: Your repository name may be diffferent than 'heroku', use git remote -v to confirm)
+To commit your changes into your local git repository and push those changes to Heroku, do the following.
+Note: Your repository name may be diffferent than 'heroku', use git remote -v to confirm.

       git add -A
       git commit -m "My change comments"